murraydavis/Linux-System-Administration/README.md

 REVISION.MAR20.2021.md for the revisions needed to get main.tex to compile correctly.

-### A Latex Compiled Document on Exploring the Command Line for Linux System Administration
+### A Latex Compiled Document on Linux System Administration using the command line

 This article is principally about one thing: working at the command line using Linux builtin commands and [Gnu Coreutils](http://www.gnu.org/software/coreutils/coreutils.html).
 If you become proficient at the command line, you will have mastered an important piece of becoming a Linux System Administrator.
 I wrote this book using the LaTeX typesetting system, thus the title of this article is: Writing about Linux System Administration using LaTeX.